srcwr/maps-cstrike/README.md

 	- The step to parse all the CSV files to produce the website files & sqlite db to put into `processed/`
 - `recently_added.csv`
 	- List of recently added map files that is put at the top of map folder HTML index files
-- `shit.txt`
-	- Where `map-hasher.py` warnings and errors are dumped for later reference
 - `todo.txt`
 	- A poorly named file...
-- `transfer.sh`
-	- Script to transfer `processed/` to a VPS

 Sister repo at https://github.com/srcwr/maps-cstrike-more